Spotterday/Webinterface_ICOM_R30/README.md

 ## Contact and Support

-I try my best to support you - for contact use r30@spotterday.de - but no 24 hour support
+I try my best to support you - for contact use r30@spotterday.de - but no 24 hour support.
+Otherwise check the [FAQ.md](FAQ.md) and [HOWTO.md](HOWTO.md), for questions already asked.

 ## Donate
 Guys I know a lot of stuff on Github is free.
 But I would appreciate a small coffee donation.
 The project has taken time and grey hairs.